AI Agents for Business: A Guide for Irish SMEs

 How many Irish businesses are already using AI agents?

-Just 17.2% of small Irish enterprises used AI technology of any kind in 2025, compared with 57.7% of large enterprises, so if you have not adopted an AI agent yet, you are well within the norm, not behind.
+Just 17.2% of small Irish enterprises used AI technology of any kind in 2025, compared with 57.7% of large enterprises, so if you have not adopted an AI agent yet, you are well within the norm.

 That gap is worth sitting with.
 Across all Irish enterprises, 20.2% reported using some form of AI technology in 2025, more than double the 8% recorded two years earlier,[4] so adoption is accelerating quickly even if small businesses are still catching up.
 This mirrors the adoption gap between small and large Irish businesses that shows up across AI use generally, not just agents specifically.